Search Engine Optimization (SEO) Tips from Digital Marketing in a Week

 - Audio recordings of you talking in a radio talk show format or interviews

-- Case studies of clients or customers showing their successes with your product(s) and service(s)
+- Case studies of clients or customers highlighting their successes by having used your product(s) and service(s)

 If you want to get an idea of what your customers are actually looking for, use Google’s Keyword Planner.
 This is available free in a Google AdWords account.

-With time, you will build an authority site where quality people want to return to your pages often and want to link their websites to yours.
+With time, you will create an authority website that knowledgeable, quality-seeking readers want to return to often and want to link their websites to yours.